WHY BISCUITS ARE SO SPECIAL TO ME

 So what was my final outcome after eating way too many biscuits than I care to share?
 I have decided that I will try a combination of both shortening and butter in another recipe at some point soon because I think the combo might create the best biscuit ever.

-I use both in my pie doughs and love the outcome.
+I use both in my pie dough and love the outcome.
 Stay tuned for a future post on the combination!
 Until then, enjoy this batch with a pat of (more) butter or your favorite jelly or jam.

 - 2 cups White Lily self-rising flour